What if you lived life like you were training for the Olympics? What would you do different?

 Mountain Top Experiences

 If you hadn't noticed, mountain top experiences never start on top of the mountain.
-It starts from a state of humility.
+It starts in the valley -- from a state of humility.
 There is a whole progression of phases that happen that makes those experiences the Great of All Time.
-If those phases are what create GOAT experiences, then maybe there are some parallel aspects to what makes GOAT leaders.
-Let...
+If those phases are what create GOAT experiences, then maybe there are some parallel aspects to what...

 Words matter.
 Words can either breath life, or tear us down.
 One of the more powerful words ever spoken was an excerpt from a Teddy Roosevelt speech titled Citizenship in a Republic that he gave in Paris, France in April 1910.